 The Bull, Bridge Street

-Tastefully renovated freehouse specialising in a range of guest real ales from the wider region.
+(Currently closed) Tastefully renovated freehouse specialising in a range of guest real ales from the wider region.
 Modern and comfortable with an eclectic mix of customers.
 Coffee and freshly-cooked food available, with some seating outside.

 The Crown, Market Place

 Reopened in July 2016 after extensive refurbishment, this pub/hotel/restaurant in the Market Place is a focus for the town centre.
 Ever popular with locals until its closure in 2009, this is a former coaching inn built in 1738, which has been known as The Crown since 1795!